Long-Term Care Insurer Cannot Be Sued for Elder Financial Abuse

 Callers may claim that your benefits will end if you do not provide them with personal information immediately.
 This is a tactic used to gather sensitive information, including your Social Security Number, PIN, or date of birth.

 Scammers on the other end of the line will ask questions that may help them collect information they can use to their advantage.
-For example, if you get a call from a phone number you do not recognize, they may ask you a ‘yes’ or ‘no’ question to get a voice recording they can then use to approve bank transactions over the phone.
+For example, if you get a call from a phone number you do not recognize, the caller may ask you a ‘yes’ or ‘no’ question to get a voice recording they can then use to approve bank transactions over the phone.

-A financial power of attorney is a specific person who oversees making financial decisions on your behalf if you lose the ability to do so independently.
+A financial power of attorney is a specific person who oversees making financial decisions on your behalf if you lose the ability to do so on your own.
 Most states require you to record this transfer of power in writing and have it signed and notarized.
 You may have powers of attorney for other areas in your life.
 The person who serves as your financial power of attorney can also serve in other capacities.

 If you believe that your loved one is susceptible to becoming the victim of a financial crime, it may be a good idea to create a joint account with them.
 If your name is also on the account, you will have access to their statements and their mobile banking accounts.
 That way, you can monitor and respond to any unexpected changes in spending.

-If you have been victimized by financial abuse, you can report it to the Federal Trade Commission’s National Elder Fraud Hotline at 877-FTC-HELP.
+You can report incidents of abuse to the Federal Trade Commission’s National Elder Fraud Hotline at 877-FTC-HELP.
 Or, visit the National Center on Elder Abuse’s website to find the appropriate reporting agency in your state.
-Reporting these acts can help protect yourself and others from financial predators from targeting seniors.
-If you need to contact an elder law attorney, find a qualified professional in your area.
+These resources provide support and guidance for seniors facing financial exploitation.

-Long-term care insurance policyholders were dealt a blow by the Oregon Supreme Court when it ruled that the state's elder...
+Read moreLong-term care insurance policyholders were dealt a blow by the Oregon Supreme Court when it ruled that the state's elder fin...

 Read moreIt is not uncommon for the elderly to become victims of financial abuse.
 They may be losing......